zuozhenggh/learning-library/data-management-library/mysql-se/mysql-cloud/launchmds-sa-ha/launchmds-sa-ha.md

 1. Open the navigation menu  Database > MySQL > DB Systems
 2. Choose **(root)** Compartment.
-3. In the list of DB Systems, Click MDS-HA DB System to display the details page and do the following:
+3. In the list of DB Systems, Click MDS-SA DB System to display the details page and do the following:
     * Save the current endpoint values for a before and after comparisson of the switch
     ![Connect](./images/07switch01.png " ")
     * Select Switchover from the More Actions menu.
 The Switchover dialog is displayed